Covid-19 Library Service Changes

-- Starting August 10th: Room 154 is available for group reservation, but will be limited to 18 attendees in order to maintain social distancing.
-To make a reservation, contact Spencer De Vilbiss at firstname.lastname@example.org.
+- Room 154 is available for group reservation (faculty and staff only), but will be limited to 18 attendees in order to maintain social distancing.
+Use scheduling.usu.edu to make a reservation.

-- Rooms 101 and 208, and the Foyer Table/area are not available for reservations.
+- Rooms 101 and 208, and the foyer area and table are not available for reservations.